 Before you buy any extra items for your classroom, check out what is already available for you for free.
 Many schools offer paper to cover bulletin boards, a laminating machine, etc. Ask around, and then take a look at your budget.
 There are certain items listed below that teachers have said made the school year easier.

-You’ve heard it before, but teachers love Post-it notes.
+You’ve heard it before, but everyone love Post-it notes.
 They are the perfect combination of form and function, coming in a variety of colors and sizes.

 Bins and Boxes

 You can’t go wrong with storage, and buying more than you need is always the better option.
 Choose bins of all different sizes and colors to fit your needs.
 Not only can you store supplies in them, but you can decorate them and add to the overall theme of the classroom.

 This is a long list, but you’ll need to make sure you have them all: markers, highlighters, pencils, and pens.
 Keep special sets just for yourself to use, as many of the classroom supplies will be lost or damaged throughout the busy school year.
 (Perhaps tuck some away in one of your bins!)

 Filing folders and a filing cabinet can be a life-saver when it comes to keeping important papers.
 Store your worksheets, colored printer paper, and student papers in neat filing folders to keep things neat and tidy.
 Hanging file folders can also go into file folder bins, which are lighter and easier to move than the average filing cabinet.

 The classroom calendar is a classic part of most rooms, and for good reason!
 Not only does it help students to get a feel for the months of the year and events coming up, but it helps you to keep track of important dates like student birthdays.
 Your calendar can be as functional or as decorative as you like!